15 Types of Animals That Eat Crickets

 In most cases, they require movement to activate their hunting instincts.
 Live crickets are a fantastic method to pique your pet’s interest in the search and get them moving.

-You should utilize the many sizes of crickets available to you for your Leo.
+It would be best if you utilized the many sizes of crickets available to you for your Leo.

 Small lizards like leopard geckos typically require extra-tiny or small insects.